stephenkung/FaceEnhancement/README.md

 >The author also has published their code and dataset.
 You can find it on above website.

 -----
+## Dependency
+This work is done by tensorflow 1.10 + Python3.6.6

 ## Network architecture
 ![](https://github.com/stephenkung/FaceEnhancement/blob/master/P1.jpg)